sainnhe/khn/content/_index.md

 ## Introduction

-Learning kernels is hard, some even said that you shouldn't consider touching this area if you don't have experience of a decade of programming and years of experience in several languages and environments.
+Learning kernels is hard, some even said that you shouldn't consider touching this area if you don't have experience of a decade of programming.

 I don't think so.
-No one is born an expert, and programmers will always learn and improve themselves in the process of doing projects and solving problems.
+Programming experience should not be a barrier that prevents kernel enthusiasts from exploring this area, because developers will always learn and improve themselves in the process of doing projects and solving problems.
 And I found that the fastest way to improve myself is to read and hack the source code of the top open source projects.

 This book is about how a kernel newbie tries to hack the kernel source code.
 I want to share what I've found in this process, and hope these notes can provide you some help.